moguzozcan/moguzozcan.github.io/_posts/2018-11-01-Distributed-Systems-Lecture-and-Book-Notes.md

 In a sense, middleware is the same to a distributed system as what an operating system is to a computer: a manager of resources offering its applications to efficiently share and deploy those resources across a network.
 Next to resource management, it offers services that can also be found in most operating systems, including:

 • Facilities for interapplication communication.

 • Security services.

 • Accounting services.

 • Masking of and recovery from failures.

-**Typical middleware services**
+###Typical middleware services###

 **Communication:** Remote Procedure Call (RPC). allows an application to invoke a function that is implemented and executed on a remote computer as if it was locally available.

 **Transactions:** Executing services in an all-or-nothing fashion, referred to as an atomic transaction, the middleware makes sure that every service is invoked, or none at all.

 **Service composition:** It is becoming increasingly common to develop new applications by taking existing programs and gluing them together.
-This is notably the case for many Web-based applications, in particular those known as **Web services** [Alonso et al., 2004].
+This is notably the case for many Web-based applications, in particular those known as **Web services**.
 Web-based middleware can help by standardizing the way Web services are accessed and providing the means to generate their functions in a speciﬁc order.
 A simple example of how service composition is deployed is formed by mashups:
 Web pages that combine and aggregate data from different sources.
 Well-known mashups are those based on **Google maps** in which maps are enhanced with extra information such as trip planners or real-time weather forecasts.

-**Reliability:** The Horus toolkit [van Renesse et al., 1994] allows a developer to build an application as a group of processes such that any message sent by one process is guaranteed to be received by all or no other process.
+**Reliability:** The Horus toolkit allows a developer to build an application as a group of processes such that any message sent by one process is guaranteed to be received by all or no other process.
 As it turns out, such guarantees can greatly simplify developing distributed applications and are typically implemented as part of the middleware.

-**1.2 Design goals**
+##1.2 Design goals##

 Goals of DS: